-Name: Basil (Ocimum basilicum)
+Name: Basil: (Ocimum basilicum)

 Otherwise known as: Garden Basil, Sweet Basil

 The type commonly found in Cyprus, Ocimum minimum, a perennial bush basil is hardier but coarser in flavour.
-This variety is often planted in cemeteries and accounts for its unpopularity as a culinary herb in Cypriot kitchens.
+This variety is often planted in cemeteries and accounts for its unpopularity as a culinary herb in Cyprus kitchens.

 Florentine and Genoese are the best known and an essential ingredient of Pesto sauce.
-O. Crispum, which produces hand sized leaves, makes a delicious sandwich filler.
+O. crispum, which produces hand-sized leaves, makes a delicious sandwich filler.
 Purpureum, identified by its purple ruffles makes a most decorative mid-bedding plant.

 The Mediterranean practice of steeping basil in olive oil and vinegar will produce a perfect salad dressing.
 Basil should be avoided during pregnancy.

 Alexander McCowan is author of The World’s most Dangerous Plants